 If you want to get to paradise, you have to get past life first.
-"Krume Knock Out" shows nine characters' teetering steps, each of them on the edge of his private abyss, looking for a passable way between his own dreams and the slogans of an achievement-oriented society: "Imagine you are an elephant and want to fly."
+"Krume Knock Out" shows nine characters' teetering steps, each of them on the edge of their private abyss, looking for a passable way between their own dreams and the slogans of an achievement-oriented society: "Imagine you are an elephant and want to fly."
 The characters are loosely linked, like in an episodic film, until their trajectories cross in a Great Finale.

-Robert Brack SCHWARZER OKTOBER (Black October)
+Robert Brack SCHWARZER OKTOBER (Black October) Crime novel 160 pages, paperback published in September 2023

-Crime novel

-about 160 pages, paperback

-€ (D) 18,00

-To be published in September 2023